Environmental partners & groups

 Fitzroy Partnerships for River Health

 The Partnership is a collective of government, agriculture, resources, industry, research and community interests across the Fitzroy Basin in Central Queensland.
 Partners have a common goal of providing a more complete picture on river health and support this goal by providing funding, resources and contributing water quality and ecosystem health monitoring data through data-sharing arrangements.
 With the annual Fitzroy Partnership for River Health Report Cards and a significant dataset over a number of years, trends are now beginning to emerge about the health of the catchments in the Fitzroy Basin.
 While not directly involved in river management, report card results are designed to inform consideration of whether current management strategies are proving successful in maintaining the health of aquatic ecosystems.
-The report cards will also help guide and improve a range of regional plans, such as the Central Queensland Strategy for Sustainability and potentially guide investments towards improved aquatic ecosystem health by governments and all partner organisations.
+The report cards will also help guide and improve a range of regional plans and potentially guide investments towards improved aquatic ecosystem health by governments and all partner organisations.

 View Fitzroy Partnership for River Health’s website